 Nonetheless, you shouldn’t give up the opportunities content marketing has to offer.
 There are hoops, loops, and techniques to help you plan and control your content marketing spend.
 Some of the most common content budget saving tips include:

 - Planning in advance: Design and write it ALL down; having a physical representation of your strategy be it in the form of guidelines or a presentation, will help you maintain focus and stick to the plan.

 - Reusing old well-received content: Content repurposing is a popular technique and can save your skin when the budget gets really tight.
 Do a regular audit and inventory of your content; it’s full of diamonds in the rough.

 - Getting comfy with content curation: You don’t need to create every little piece of information.
 Show your followers you are keeping up with the trends, and your intention is truly helping instead of just promoting yourself.
 Plus, mixing things up with a relevant third-party content can help you establish, as well as leverage friendly relationships with the influencers whose content you are sharing.

 - Advice to spend money might seem a bit off in this money-saving section but think about it before you judge.
 Isn’t it better to hire a professional and get great content from the start?
 Wasting your precious time and resources with an amateur whose content is more likely to damage your brand than help it?
 If you do not have the skills you need in your company, outsource the job and outsource it well.
 Instead of focusing on the burden of initial cost, focus on ROI.

-- Tracking & Evaluating.
-If there is an ultimate resource-saving strategy in content marketing, it’s using the gathered analytics to your advantage.
+- Tracking and evaluating: If there is an ultimate resource-saving strategy in content marketing, it’s using the gathered analytics to your advantage.
 Get crazy A/B testing and finding the most efficient way of raising your reach and impact.